chhe/livecli/CONTRIBUTING.md

 ## Reporting issues

 A bug is a *demonstrable problem* that is caused by the **latest version** of the code in the repository.
-Good bug reports are extremely helpful - thank you!

 Please read the following guidelines before you [report an issue][issues]: